alyssa43/RB129/Practice_Questions.md

     An accessor method is an instance method within a class that allows access to an instance variable within that class.
 It is used to retrieve or modify the data referenced by the instance variable.

+    There are two types of accessor methods, getter methods and setter methods.
+A getter method is an instance method that typically returns the value of an instance variable.
+A setter method is an instance method that allows you to modify the value of an instance variable.
+You can create your own accessor methods by defining them within the class definition, or Ruby has a shortcut by using `attr_reader` for getter methods, `attr_writer` for setter methods, or `attr_accessor` for both a getter and a setter method.

 28. What is a getter method?

+    A getter method is an instance method that (typically) returns the value being referenced by an instance variable.

-29. What is a sett method?
+29. What is a setter method?

+    A setter method is an instance method that allows you to modify the value of an instance variable.

-30. What is attractive_accessor?
+30. What is attr_accessor?

+    `attr_accessor` is a method, that when invoked creates both a getter and setter method for the instance variable passed to it as an arugment.
+The argument passed to the `attr_accessor` method invocation should be a symbol representing the instance variable.
+EX:

+    ```ruby
+    class Person
+      attr_accessor :name

+      def initialize(name)
+        @name = name
+      end
+    end
+    ```

+    In the above example, we have created both a getter method (`Person#name`) and a setter method (`Person#name=`) that allows us to both access and modify the `@name` instance variable.

 31. <b>How do you decide whether to reference an instance variable or a getter method?</b>

-    Generally speaking, it is usually a good idea to invoke a getter method if there is one, rathr than reference the instance variable.
-When there is a getter method avaialbe to retrieve an instance method, you should invoke that because there could be important implementation within that getter method definition that may be needed.
-For example, if there is `@dob` instance variable within a `Person` object, that holds an Array object with three numeric elements that represent the persons month, day, and year of birth but when we retrieve the data we would like to have it formatted as a String in `'mm/dd/yyyy'` fashion; we could put that implementation into the getter method.
+    Generally speaking, it is usually a good idea to invoke a getter method if there is one, rather than reference the instance variable.
+When there is a getter method availabe to retrieve an instance method, you should invoke that because there could be important implementation within that getter method definition that may be needed.
+For example, let's say there is `@dob` instance variable within a `Person` object that references an object of the `Time` class.
+When we want to retrieve the information within the `@dob` instance variable, we want it to be formatted in a String; we could put that implementation into the getter method defintion.
 EX:

     In the code below, the `Person#info` instance method invokes the `dob` getter method which formats the `Person` object's `@dob` variable the way in which we want when retrieving it.